BX-Team/Nexus/README.md

 ## ⚠️ Warning
 Nexus is under heavy development right now.
 A lot of features are not fully ready yet.
 You can follow the development [here](https://github.com/orgs/BX-Team/projects/9).

-Following our plans, the stable version is scheduled to be released in **June-July 2025**.
+Following our plans, the stable version is scheduled to be released in the **fall of 2025**.

 ## About
 Nexus gives you ability to personalize your Minecraft server with useful commands.
 Our plugin offers a wide range of features, including: